nas2011/AiMTools.jl/README.md

 julia> true
 ```

 You can pipe your session to ```activateSession!``` directly or pass it as a parameter.
 Either way, the ```activateSession!``` function will set your base url and your authorization for the session.
-You can also pass an optional ```DatFormate``` to the session for use in parsing date times if the default does not work for your needs, otherwise a default will be created for you.
+You can also pass an optional ```DatFormat``` to the session for use in parsing date times if the default does not work for your needs, otherwise a default will be created for you.

 After that you can begin creating requests